tp1de/ioBroker.ems-esp/README.md

 This adapter then reads values from this mqtt instance and is capable to subscribe on state changes and send the respective mqtt commands back to ems-esp hardware.
 Polling is dependend on the ems-esp parameters set (e.g. boiler data updated every 10 seconds ...)

-If a km200 adapter is installed an running these values can be integrated into the ems-esp adapter as well (read polling every minute).
+If a km200 interface is available it cann be polled as well an the values can be integrated into the ems-esp adapter as well (read polling every minute).
-State changes within ems-esp adapter states are then written back to the km200 adapter to send them back by http post to the km200 ip interface.
+State changes within ems-esp adapter states are then send back by http post to the km200 ip interface.

 The ems-esp adapter reads a ems.csv file within the iobroker-data directory.
 This file contains the following status information per datapoint: (seperated by ";")